 What if I just want to learn more?

 Even if you don’t have a project to propose this year, you can still be a part of the SLCJI!
-Our training event in September will include public sessions open to anyone who wants to learn more about citizen journalism and about the SLCJI.
+Our training event in September will be open to anyone who wants to learn more about citizen journalism and about the SLCJI.
 Attending these sessions would be a great way to begin the process of developing a project idea for year two (2019-20) of the SLCJI.
 You should also feel free to contact us at any time with questions.